thnewlands/rimvolume-clouds/README.md

 # Unity Rim Pseudo Volumetric Clouds
-pseudo volumetric clouds using iq's noise and my rim volume technique
+Pseudo volumetric clouds using iq's noise and my rim volume technique!

 More on the rim pseudo volumetric technique can be found here: https://github.com/thnewlands/rimvolume